Requirements starting summer 2018 are as follows. For spring 2018 requirements, see this link.

-The seminar constitutes 75 percent of both the meeting time of the course and the grading; conversely, the extended orientation component constitutes 25 percent of both the course meeting and grading.
-As the faculty member teaching the course, you have the freedom to craft the topics discussed in class, the class assignments and the grading, within the parameters of the course description, student learning outcomes, and additional requirements enumerated when signing up to teach the course.
+As the faculty member teaching the course, you have the freedom to craft the topics discussed in class, the class assignments and the grading, within the parameters of the course description and student learning outcomes, and additional requirements enumerated when signing up to teach the course.
 As a reminder, these additional requirements are:

-- Faculty teaching the seminar will meet individually with students at least once over the course of the semester;
+- Faculty will meet individually with students at least once over the course of the semester;

-- In Folio, the Evaluating Information and Academic Research modules and either the associated dropboxes or the quizzes are required, unless faculty notify FYE they will use an alternate method to meet the outcome and provide the assessments to FYE by September 1.
+- In Folio, the Evaluating Information and Academic Research modules and either the associated dropbox or quiz is required, unless faculty notify FYE they will use an alternate method to meet the outcome and provide the assessments to FYE by September 1.

 - As is the case for all courses of more than one credit hour, a final assessment is required during the week of final exams (December 4-7, 2017).
 For sections in which the seminar and extended orientation portion of the course are split, the final is the responsibility of the seminar professor.